 - Problem Solving

-The expectations for 7+ English are that the child should be familiar with the whole of the KS1 curriculum and sometimes beyond (although exams are sat before the end of the academic year).
+The expectations for 7 Plus English are that the child should be familiar with the whole of the KS1 curriculum and sometimes beyond (although exams are sat before the end of the academic year).
 Children need to be able to read fluently and answer comprehension questions in full sentences.
 They are also expected to be able to write at least half an A4 page composition with a clear beginning, middle and end story structure.
 They are expected to use simple sentence punctuation as well as descriptive vocabulary.
 They should also be familiar with spelling patterns up to the end of the KS1 spelling lists and sometimes beyond.

-7+ English examinations assess the following areas:
+7 Plus English examinations assess the following areas:

 Reading Comprehension